xiaq/jadepy/README.md

 * deprecated features
 * examples with Javascript code lines
-* when there's some obviously better way for targeted Jinja2
+* when certain features conflict with Jinja2 features the latter would usually take precedence

 Relevant examples have been extracted and revised and can be found in the `conformity-tests/` subdirectory.
 All omissions and revisions are documented